 Other, different detractors might do the math and say that $100 is overcharging for only a few e-books.
 But this is a lifetime membership.
 Unless you think I (or you) is to die anytime soon – and if you do, please let me know! – you’re getting a deal lasting many years.
 Plus, you’ll be part of the inner circle, and the fact that I’ve put a price on that shouldn’t negate the fact that you can’t put a price on that.

-The alternative is the Patreon model — a smaller donation every month in exchange for a trickle of output.
-But I don’t work like that.
+The alternative is the Patreon model — a small payment every month in exchange for a trickle of output.
 Do you want a trickle?
 If so, say it out loud, right now: “Yes, I want only a trickle.”

-Your silence is all the encouragement I need, so I’m going to go ahead and implement a Lifetime Membership, and see if it works out.
+Your silence is all the encouragement I need, so I’m going to go ahead and implement a Lifetime Membership.
+And I'll make a Monthly option too, just so everyone shuts up.
 It’s not like I have anything else to do tonight.